 Figure 3: Example of the stimulus construction.

-A: Recording of the fish's EOD.
-B: EOD recording multiplied with the AM, with a step between 0 and 50 ms to a contrast of 30% (marked in orange).C: The resulting stimulus trace when the AM is added to the EOD.
+At the top a recording of the fish's EOD.
+In the middle: EOD recording multiplied with the AM, with a step between 0 and 50 ms to a contrast of 30% (marked in (TODO: color)).
+At the bottom the resulting stimulus trace when the AM is added to the EOD.
+(TODO: Umformulieren add figure labels A, B, C)